Exclamation mark: Etymology

-In the 14th century, the exclamation mark was named the punctus admirativus/exclamativus, the name came from a text by the writer Iacopo Alpoleio da Urbisaglia.
-About fifty years later, the writer Coluccio Salutati used the exclamation mark in his writing, which made it popular and spread its use to England, where the name punctus admirativus/exclamativus was translated to "point of admiration/exclamation".
+In the 14th century, the exclamation mark was named the punctus admirativus/exclamativus, coming from a text by the writer Iacopo Alpoleio da Urbisaglia.
+About fifty years later, the writer Coluccio Salutati used the exclamation mark in his writing.
+This spread its use to England, where the name punctus admirativus/exclamativus was translated to "point of admiration/exclamation".
 (Note: The name "point of detestation" was also used, but not translated from punctus admirativus/exclamativus.)
 Later, people began to name it the "point/note/sign of admiration/exclamation".
-The difference between "admiration" and "exclamation" ended in the 18th century, when people found it unneeded.
-Eventually, the name "exclamation mark" became popular.
-(Note: In the United States the name "exclamation point" is more popular.)
+In the 17th century the name "exclamation mark" became popular.
+The difference between "admiration" and "exclamation" ended in the 19th century, when people found it unneeded.

 History

-Linguists (people who study language) say that the exclamation mark comes from a Latin exclamation of joy, namely io, (Note: Other linguists say that the exclamation mark came from a shortening of the Latin interiectio translating to interjection.)
+Linguists say that the exclamation mark comes from a Latin exclamation of joy, namely io, (Note: Other linguists say that the exclamation mark came from a shortening of the Latin interiectio translating to interjection.)
 (Note: Latin speakers got io from the Ancient Greek iō.) similar to "hooray".
-(Note: Linguists disagree on the translation of this Latin exclamation, with some saying the correct translation is "joy".)
 Writers would write io at the end of sentences to show happiness.
 Over time, these writers made a set of changes to io, such as placing the "I" above the "O", and making the "O" smaller until it turned into a dot.
 This set of changes turned io to the exclamation mark.
+(Note: This theory is apocryphal (of questionable factuality).)

 The exclamation mark comes from the mid-14th century, when the writer Iacopo Alpoleio da Urbisaglia made it.
 The linguist Florence Hazrat says he "was really annoyed" that people read emotional text with no emotion, leading him to create the exclamation mark.
 His early exclamation mark looked similar to the modern one, it was a period with an apostrophe above it.
 It was used to show emotions such as admiration and surprise.
-In his text, he named it the punctus admirativus/exclamativus, although this name fell out of use.
+In his text, he named it the punctus admirativus/exclamativus (Lat. "the point of exclamation").

-The exclamation mark was first used by the writer Coluccio Salutati in the early 15th century, which led to its common usage.
-Shortly after, English printers (people who operate printing presses) started to use the exclamation mark in their printing to give emphasis to sentences.
+The exclamation mark was next used by the writer Coluccio Salutati in the early 15th century, which led to its common usage.
+Shortly after, English printing press operators started to use the exclamation mark in their printing to give emphasis to sentences.

-Older or portable typewriters often did not have the exclamation mark, to replicate it users typed a period, backspaced, and then typed an apostrophe.
+Older or portable typewriters often did not have the exclamation mark; to replicate it, users typed a period, backspaced, and then typed an apostrophe.